elfo1961/mf_range/README.md

 You must provide an explicit _precision_ argument or pass _step_ as string ('1.00');

 ## Properties and Methods
 The Range Class has only getter methods.
-All properties will be private;
+All properties are private;

+### Range Parameters

+- start: returns the range lower boundary;
+- stop: returns the range upper boundary (excluded in resulting sequence);
+- step: returns the range increment;
+- precision: returns the numerical elements precision
+- params: returns an Object with all of the above

 ### list: